krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmin_local.rst

     sets the minimum length of a password

 **-minclasses** *number*
-    sets the minimum number of character classes allowed in a password
+    sets the minimum number of character classes required in a password.
+The five character classes are lower case, upper case, numbers, punctuation, and whitespace/unprintable characters.

 **-history** *number*
     sets the number of past keys kept for a principal.
 This option is